Skip to main content

 Not everything I try results in a beautiful picture, and not everything you try will either.
 That’s okay.
 As they play, not only will you capture beautifully genuine expressions, but you’ll also create memories that will last at least as long as the photographs.
 And that’s the best magic of all.

 Editor’s note: This article was previously published in 2023.
-It was updated by ParentMap’s editorial team in November 2024 with new photography and resources.
+It was updated by ParentMap’s associate editor, Kari Hanson on Nov.
+4, 2025 with a thorough fact-check and new resources.